-If you just can’t get enough of those Caucasus mountains, you might like to add Gudauri or Juta to your itinerary.
-Gudauri is home to a number of resorts that fill up during ski season (December to April).
-In summer, you can take the ski chairlifts up to access hiking routes and gorgeous views.
-Juta is a bit more isolated.
-Try spending a few nights at the Fifth Season Cabin for an off-the-grid experience and awe-inspiring views.
+If you just can’t get enough of those Caucasus mountains, you might like to add Truso Valley or Juta to your itinerary.
+Both offer pristine hiking and scenery and are easy to reach from Kazbegi.
+In Juta, try spending a few nights at Fifth Season for an off-the-grid experience and awe-inspiring views.

-Racha (3-4 days)
+Racha (add 2-3 days)

-Tusheti National Park (4-5 days)
+Tusheti National Park (add 4-5 days)

 A 4WD and an experienced driver are highly recommended (essential, in fact).
-Note that the Abano Pass is only open for part of the year, usually June through September depending on weather conditions.
+Note that the Abano Pass is only open for part of the year, usually June through October depending on weather conditions.

-Lagodekhi Protected Areas (3-4 days)
+Lagodekhi Protected Areas (add 3-4 days)

 Another hiking hotspot, Lagodekhi is located in the far-eastern corner of Georgia, close to the border with Azerbaijan.
 The three-day hike to Black Rock Lake and the Daghestani (Russian) border is the most popular trek on offer.
 For something a little tamer, you could chill out in a treehouse instead.

 The best place to add Lagodekhi to your itinerary is after Sighnaghi (here’s how to travel between the two towns).
 A stopover in Lagodekhi is also a good option if you’re heading overland into Azerbaijan next.
 You can easily travel by bus from the border town of Lagodekhi to Qax, onto Sheki and Baku.

 More of Georgia’s Black Sea Coast (add 2-3 days)